1jour1vin

 About the wine:

-Notes of roses, violets, flowers and spicy kirsch blossom in the perfume.
-As good as the nose is, the wine is even better on the palate, with its silky, sensual approach.
-Perfectly ripe plums and cherries offer depth of flavor, opulent textures and richness on the finish, as well as a freshness that holds the attention and makes you want to take another sip.
-This is the best vintage of La Pointe I've ever tasted.
+Notes of roses, violets, flowers, and spicy hints of kirsch unfold in the bouquet.
+As delightful as the nose is, the wine is even better on the palate, with its silky, sensual texture.
+Perfectly ripe plums and cherries offer depth of flavor, opulent textures, and richness on the finish, along with a freshness that captures the attention and makes you want to take another sip.
+This is the best vintage of La Pointe I have ever tasted.
 Drink between 2024 and 2050.

 Customer rating